Updated for 2020!

 To answer this question, let's first look at other cookware materials:

-A lot of folks sing the praises of cast iron, but I only like it for a few things: frying chicken or pan searing a steak, for example.
+A lot of folks sing the praises of cast iron, but it's best for a few specific tasks: frying chicken, pan searing a steak, and oven braising and baking.

-But more importantly, cast iron does not distribute heat rapidly or evenly.
-You see, cast iron is a very rough, brittle substance.
+But more importantly, cast iron distributes heat slowly and evenly.
+This is due to its molecular structure.
+Cast iron is a very rough, very brittle material.
 Because of this, heat passes through it kind of in fits and starts.
 It takes a long time to heat evenly and all over.

-For induction cooktops in particular, this can cause big problems.
-This is because induction heats SO much faster than gas or electric, so the cast iron has a hard time keeping up, so you can end up with extreme hot and cold spots before the temperature equilibrates.
-(And also, the weight and roughness of the cast iron creates the need for great care to not scratch or crack the glass cooktop.
+For induction cooktops in particular, this uneven heating can cause problems.
+Because induction heats SO much faster than gas or electric, cast iron has a hard time keeping up, so you can end up with extreme hot and cold spots before the temperature equilibrates.
+(And also, the weight and roughness of the cast iron creates the need for great care to not scratch or crack the glass cooktop.)

 Not all of it, though.
-Some companies are trying to revive the old-school method of producing cast iron cookware: Finex, a Portland-based company, is one of them--but those pans cost as much as a high-end clad stainless pan, and I don't really care for their octagonal shape.
+Some companies are trying to revive the old-school method of producing cast iron cookware: Finex, a Portland-based company, is one of them--but those pans cost as much as a (very) high-end clad stainless pan!
 (Check out their 10-inch skillet on Amazon.)

 Aluminum is very good at heat distribution.
 It gets hot quickly and spreads heat evenly.
 In fact, aluminum is probably the best all-around material for heating food evenly and economically.

-Aluminum cookware is some of the cheapest on the market (pure aluminum, that is).
-You will find a lot of low-end aluminum cookware in professional kitchens; chefs like it for its heating properties and for its cheapness--pans take a real beating in professional kitchens, so most chefs prefer not to invest in the expensive stuff.
+Aluminum cookware is some of lowest priced you'll find.
+It's popular in professional kitchens; chefs like it for its heating properties and for its cheapness--pans take a real beating in professional kitchens, so most chefs prefer not to invest in the expensive stuff.
 But for home kitchens, you can do better.

 Some aluminum is treated--"baked," sort of--to give it an extremely durable surface.
-Anodized aluminum is usually clad with an inner aluminum layer and a stainless layer for the cooking surface.
-The anodized aluminum on the outside makes the pan tough as nails, and also enhances the heat distribution.
+Anodized aluminum cookware is usually clad with an inner aluminum layer and a stainless or nonstick layer for the cooking surface.
+The anodized aluminum on the outside makes the pan as durable as stainless and also enhances the heat distribution.